 Exclusion of subitems 2.3, 2.4, 2.5, 2.6, 2.7, 2.8, 2.9, 2.10, 2.10.1, 2.10.2, 2.10.3, 2.11. from item III.
 Principles, Rules and Procedures

-Establish guidelines that enable Cielo S.A. (“Cielo” or “Company”) to safeguard its information assets, guide the definition of specific Information Security and Cybersecurity standards and procedures, and implement controls and procedures to reduce the Company’s vulnerability to incidents.
+Establish guidelines that allow Cielo SA (“Cielo” or “Company”) to safeguard its information assets, guide the definition of specific rules and procedures for Information Security and Cybersecurity, and implement controls and procedures to reduce the vulnerability of Incidents.

-All members of the Management (officers, members of the Board of Directors and members of the Advisory Committees), members of the Fiscal Council and employees of the companies Cielo S.A., Servinet Serviços Ltda., Braspag Tecnologia em Pagamentos Ltda., Aliança Pagamentos e Participações Ltda. and Stelo S.A., hereinafter “Cielo” or “Company”.
+All managers (members of the Board of Executive Officers, members of the Board of Directors and members of the Advisory Committees), members of the Fiscal Council, employees and service providers of Cielo S.A., Servinet Serviços Ltda., Braspag Tecnologia em Pagamentos Ltda., Aliança Pagamentos e Participações Ltda. and Stelo S.A., hereinafter referred to as (“Cielo” or “Company”).

-All of the Company’s Subsidiaries must establish their directives based on the guidance set forth in this Policy, considering the specific needs and legal and regulatory aspects to which they are subject.
+All Company subsidiaries must define their guidelines based on the guidance provided for in this Policy, considering the specific needs and legal and regulatory aspects to which they are subject.

-Regarding Affiliated Companies, the Company’s representatives working in the management of Affiliated Companies should make efforts to set their directives based on the guidance provided for in this Policy, considering the specific needs and legal and regulatory aspects to which they are subject.
+Regarding its Affiliates, the Company’s representatives acting as management members of the Affiliates must spare no effort for said companies to define their guidance based on the guidelines provided for in this Policy, considering the specific needs and legal and regulatory aspects to which they are subject.

 III.
 Principles, Rules and Procedures

-1.1.
-In order to guarantee information security, the Company carries out its activities based on the following pillars:
+1.1. guarantee information security, the Company carries out its activities based on the following pillars:

 1.1.1.
-Confidentiality: ensure that information will only be accessible to authorized persons;
+Confidentiality: ensure that the information will only be accessible to authorized persons;

 1.1.2.
 Integrity: ensure that information, stored or in transit, will not undergo any unauthorized change, whether intentional or not;

 1.1.3.
-Availability: ensure that information will be available whenever necessary.
+Availability: ensure that the information will be available whenever necessary.

 1.2.
-It considers that information assets is all information generated or developed for the business, and may be presented as digital files, equipment, external media, printed documents, systems, mobile devices, databases and conversations.
+Cielo considers that information assets is all information generated or developed for the business and can be present in the form of digital files, consent of customers and persons related to Cielo (opt-in and opt-out), equipment, external media, printed documents, digitally signed documents, systems, mobile devices, databases, conversations and recordings.

 1.3.
-It determines that regardless of the form they are presented, shared or stored, information assets must be used only for the purpose duly authorized, being subject to monitoring and auditing.
+The Company establishes that, regardless of the way presented, shared or stored, the information assets must be used only for their duly authorized purpose and are subject to monitoring and auditing.

 1.4.
-It establishes that all information assets of the Company are under responsibility of those properly classified according to the criteria established in a specific rule and are properly protected from any risks and threats that may compromise the business.
+Cielo establishes that all information assets owned by it must have a person in charge for them and must be duly classified based on criteria established in a specific regulation and properly protected from any risks and threats that may compromise the business.

 2. General Cybersecurity Guidelines:

 2.1.
-With regard to cybersecurity, Cielo provides the following general guidelines:
+With regard to cybersecurity, Cielo has the following general guidelines:

 2.1.1.
 Safeguard data protection against unauthorized access, as well as against unauthorized modifications, destruction or disclosure;

 2.1.2.
-Properly classify information and guarantee the continuity of its processing, according to the criteria and principles provided for in the internal regulations in force on the matter;
+Properly classify the information and guarantee the continuity of their processing, according to the criteria and principles provided for in the internal regulations in force on the matter;

 2.1.3.
 Ensure that systems and data under its responsibility are properly protected and used only for the fulfillment of its duties;